Seaweed 101: The benefits of seaweed and how to use seaweed in your cooking

 Sea veggies are a wealth of extra nutrition.
 They are high in calcium, iron, vitamin A, potassium, magnesium, phosphorus and iodine.

 They are also rich in trace minerals.
-Because of our poor soil quality due to modern farming (more about that another time) many people are deficient in trace minerals such as zinc and selenium.
+Because of poor soil quality resulting from modern farming (more about that another time), many people are deficient in trace minerals such as zinc and selenium.
 Seaweeds help us to replenish those deficiencies.

 Detoxifying

-Plus seaweeds are high in chlorophyll which also helps to draw out waste products and purify the blood further helping with the detoxification process.
+Plus, seaweeds are high in chlorophyll, which also helps draw out waste products and further purify the blood, supporting the detoxification process.

 Alkalizing

-Acidic conditions create an environment where disease has the opportunity to overrun the body.
+Acidic conditions create an environment where disease can overrun the body.
 Many modern diseases can be traced back to an overly acidic condition.
 Unfortunately, much of our modern diet is overly acidic.
-Seaweeds help to alkalize and neutralize the blood helping to increase healing and rejuvenation at the cellular level.
+Seaweeds help alkalize and neutralize the blood, thereby increasing healing and rejuvenation at the cellular level.

 Calming and Soothing

-Energetically seaweed has a very yin quality.
+Energetically, seaweed has a very yin quality.
 Its energy is downward and inward.
-When you eat seaweed in small quantities over time it can help to calm and settle a tendency toward anxiety and restlessness.
-Seaweeds are also considered softening so they help you to relax in body and mind.
+When you eat seaweed in small quantities over time, it can help to calm and settle a tendency toward anxiety and restlessness.
+Seaweeds are also considered to be softening, so they help you to relax in body and mind.

 How to Use Seaweed in your Diet

-Many cultures all over the world use seaweeds in their traditional meals.
-There are about 75 different varieties in common use.
-Seaweeds have many different flavors and there are many wonderful ways to incorporate them into your diet.
+Many cultures around the world use seaweed in their traditional meals.
+There are about 75 different varieties in everyday use.
+Seaweeds have many different flavours, and there are many wonderful ways to incorporate them into your diet.

 Experiment with the following types of seaweeds that are readily available in North America and see which ones you like most:

-Nori is probably the best known seaweed in the western world.
-These paper thin sheets are used for sushi and can be crispy when toasted.
-Make your own sushi rolls or just tear off bite size pieces for a snack.
+Nori is probably the best-known seaweed in the Western world.
+These paper-thin sheets are used for sushi and can be crispy when toasted.
+Make your own sushi rolls or just tear off bite-sized pieces for a snack.

 Dulse is a red seaweed.
-It is sold whole or as flakes and is sometimes smoked to add flavor.
-Dulse flakes can be added straight to dishes but whole dulse should be soaked before adding it to your meal.
-Sprinkle it on top of grain or vegetable dishes.
+It is sold whole or as flakes and is sometimes smoked to add flavour.
+Dulse flakes can be added straight to dishes, but whole dulse should be soaked before adding it to your meal.
+Sprinkle it over grain or vegetable dishes.

 Arame

-Arame is a delicate stringy looking seaweed.
-It has a mild sweet flavor and needs to be gently washed before use.
-Once cooked it will double in size.
-It can be added to any grain dishes, stir fries, soups, or salads.
+Arame is a delicate, stringy-looking seaweed.
+It has a mild, sweet flavour and needs to be gently washed before use.
+Once cooked, it will double in size.
+It can be added to any grain dishes, stir-fries, soups, or salads.

-Wakame is a deep green seaweed and has a subtle sweet flavor.
+Wakame is a deep-green seaweed with a subtle, sweet flavour.
 Soak for a few minutes before using it.
-Traditionally this seaweed was used to purify the blood and it is beneficial for the reproductive organs.
-Use it in soups, stews, or savory dishes.
+Traditionally, this seaweed was used to purify the blood, and it is beneficial for the reproductive organs.
+Use it in soups, stews, or savoury dishes.

 Kombu/Kelp

-This seaweed is commonly used in Japan as a flavor enhancer.
-Kelp is sometimes called brown algae and can be found in powder or whole form.
-When in powder form sprinkle it on prepared dishes for extra flavor and nutrition.
+This seaweed is commonly used in Japan as a flavour enhancer.
+Kelp, also called brown algae, is available in powder or whole form.
+When in powder form, sprinkle it on prepared dishes for extra flavour and nutrition.

-Kombu contains glutamic acid which acts a tenderizer.
-Add a small strip of kombu when cooking beans and it will dissolve completely.
-The addition of the seaweed will make the beans much more digestible and reduce gas.
+Kombu contains glutamic acid, which acts as a tenderizer.
+Add a small strip of kombu when cooking beans, and it will dissolve completely.
+Adding seaweed will make the beans much more digestible and reduce gas.

-There are many benefits from eating seaweed and so many ways you can use them in your cooking.
+There are many benefits from eating seaweed, and so many ways you can use it in your cooking.
 I hope you’ve found a few new ways to use them in your diet!

 Chinese Medicine Food Therapy Online Course